apanasyu/TwitterTargetCommunityCollection/README.md

 Utilizing Ubuntu operating system, MongoDB for storing Tweets, Python 3.x as the programming language.

 Python interfaces with MongoDB using pymongo (pip install pymongo), with Twitter using tweepy (pip install tweepy).
-Other library dependencies: pip3 install google (https://pypi.org/project/google/#files), gensim
+Other library dependencies: pip3 install google, gensim

 Important: Before using the Twitter API you are required to create and register your app (this is free), see: